March 12, 2026 (3mo ago)

 });

-A health endpoint that blindly returns 200 defeats the entire purpose.
-If your app returns "healthy" before the database connection pool is established, the load balancer will route traffic to a container that immediately throws 500 errors.
+A health endpoint that blindly returns 200 defeats the purpose.
+If your app returns "healthy" before the database connection pool is established, the load balancer routes traffic to a container that immediately throws 500 errors.

-Docker's built-in HEALTHCHECK instruction helps, but it's not enough on its own.
-Docker health checks only affect container status — they don't control your load balancer.
-You need your deployment script to check health before switching traffic.
+Docker's built-in HEALTHCHECK instruction helps with container status, but it doesn't control your load balancer.
+You need your deployment tooling to check health before switching traffic.

 When you remove the old container from the load balancer, don't kill it immediately.
 In-flight requests — a user mid-checkout, a file upload at 90%, a long-polling connection — need time to complete.